memodb-io/memobase-inspector/README.md

 ## License

-This project is private and proprietary.
+This project is based on Memobase and follows its original license.
+Please refer to the original Memobase repository for license details.

 ## Support